hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 used to steal away with his fowling-piece, at midday, to the bank of a tank.
 The Maratha boy used to shoot birds and water-fowls, but we instead of shooting any inoffensive animals, used to put up the leaves of a bunyan tree to serve as marks to fire at.
-At Dhar, we learnt how to load a gun and how to make bullets, small shot, etc. We saw various plaaes in the company of our father with immense benefit to ourselves.
+At Dhar, we learnt how to load a gun and how to make bullets, small shot, etc. We saw various places in the company of our father with immense benefit to ourselves.
 In every place we tried to obtain information relating to our favourite pursuit.

 ### PRACTICE IN ENDURING HARDSHIPS
 As we had undertaken to perpetrate most terrible deeds, we thought it desirable to inure ourselves to heat, cold and rain, and therefore, finding that we had favourable opportunities in the